bartificer/programming-by-stealth/docs/pbs36.md

 ## More HTML Text Inputs

 In this series we’ve already seen the `<input>` tag used to create three distinct form inputs, depending on the value specified for the `type` attribute.
-We used the `<input>` tags with `type="checkbox"` to create checkboxs, with `type="radio"` to create radio buttons within radio sets, and `type="text"` to create a basic single-line text box.
+We used the `<input>` tags with `type="checkbox"` to create checkboxes, with `type="radio"` to create radio buttons within radio sets, and `type="text"` to create a basic single-line text box.
 It turns out we’ve only just scraped the surface, the `<input>` tag is very versatile indeed, and can be used to create even more different form elements.

 We’ll start with some inputs that have been around for a long time, and then move on to some cool new input types brought to the party by HTML 5.
 In theory HTML 5 should have brought even more cool input types along, but alas, browser support remains extremely patchy.
 Hopefully things will improve quickly, and we’ll have proper browser support for things like colour and date pickers, both of which are defined within the HTML 5 spec.
 Just for the record, Apple in particular are behind on their HTML 5 implementation in Safari – Chrome and Firefox are both ahead, as is Microsoft’s new Edge browser.